vijaysharm/ehyo-android/README.md

 + Provide a way to add permissions to the project
 + Provide a way to search maven and add libraries to the project
 + Provide a way to add new plugins to do more command line stuff

+##Tasks
++ Support 3rd party plugins
++ Show usage when the --plugin flag is not given
++ Show error when the name given in plugin is not found
++ Show better version information